non-linear/non-linear/README.md

 - 👋 Hi, I’m @non-linear
 - 👀 I’m interested in Haskell, physics, and mathematics
-- 🌱 I’m currently learning how to use a couple of Haskell libraries
+- 🌱 I’m currently learning all kinds of things related to my topics of interest
-- 💞️ I’m looking to collaborate on Haskell projects
+- 💞️ I’m not really looking for any collaboration right now
 - 📫 How to reach me: github@non-linear.net

 <!---